Smiling woman with long hair in business attire next to the words “Net Worth” on a dark blue background

 Key educational milestones include:

-• Research assistance for Professor Alan Dershowitz
+• Assisted Professor Alan Dershowitz with legal research

 Notable Career Accomplishments and Awards